-Mississippi baby stabbed, burned in oven laid to rest
+Mississippi baby who was stabbed, burned in oven laid to rest

 "I still find it unbelievable to tell you the truth," he said.
 "And to try and make heads or tails of what happened, it's still something I can't comprehend right now.
 It ain't soaking in for some reason.
 I'm thinking one day this is all something that isn't real."

-It’s unclear why Royalty lived with her grandmother, but the baby’s mom, Veronica Jones, defended her mother in a Facebook post the morning after the murder, saying: “I’m being told that my mother stabbed my daughter and baked her in the oven but my mother loved my daughter.
-She always treated royalty like royalty and everybody that knows us knows that.”
+It’s unclear why Royalty lived with her grandmother, but the baby’s mom, Veronica Jones, defended her mother in a Facebook post the morning after the murder, saying: "I’m being told that my mother stabbed my daughter and baked her in the oven but my mother loved my daughter.
+She always treated Royalty like Royalty and everybody that knows us knows that."

 That same day, the baby’s toys were spotted in a garbage can in front of the home.
 But neighbors say the toys had been there for a week before she was killed.